- Graduate Support

 Patel Conservatory at the Straz Center for the Performing Arts

-Regions Bank: Fifth grade and sixth grade students receive once-a-month workshops on financial literacy and the importance of budgeting.
+Beginning in the fifth grade, all students receive once-a-month workshops on financial literacy and the importance of budgeting.
 The experience begins with a “Getting to know you” trip to the zoo with Regions employees and culminates with a formal presentation on the major aspects of making smart financial decisions.

 Sierra Club’s Inspiring Connection Outdoors (ICO)